What Causes a Car Insurance Lapse

 Grace Period Length by Company

-Some insurers provide as few as 3 days, while others extend grace periods beyond two weeks.
+Some insurers provide as few as 7 days, while others extend grace periods up to 30 days.
 If you're enrolled in automatic payments, your grace period may be considerably shorter or nonexistent.
 Read our guide on car insurance grace periods to understand all three types — payment, new car, and renewal.

 State-Mandated Requirements